Living in Dayton

 Dayton opens its doors to new residents from around the world.
 The city launched Welcome Dayton in 2011, declaring itself immigrant-friendly and establishing a formal plan to integrate foreign-born residents into the community.
 Welcome Dayton has received national recognition for its work from Time Magazine, Forbes and The New York Times.

 The city also extends its warm welcome to entrepreneurs, makers, and innovators.
 Starting with the Wright brothers’ invention of the first airplane, Dayton has a long history of supporting new businesses and technologies.
 Dayton is the proud home of Proto BuildBar, a casual maker space and creative center, as well as the National UAS Training and Certification Center, a facility for the advancement and research of unmanned aerial systems.

 Named one of the Most Affordable Cities in the U.S. by Forbes and a Best Place to Live 2016 by U.S. News, Dayton has a lot to offer to students and young professionals.

 THE OUTDOOR CAPITAL OF THE MIDWEST

 Climate and landscape blend perfectly in Dayton.
-It maintains the nation’s largest paved trail network, perfect for hiking and biking, and the convergence of five rivers in the downtown area offers opportunities for water sports and exploring.
+We are proud to be the home of the nation’s largest paved trail network, perfect for hiking and biking.
+The convergence of five rivers in the downtown area offers opportunities for water sports and exploring.
 Five Rivers MetroParks maintains 18 parks and 11 conservation areas across the metro region.